Strategy for quantum algorithm design assisted by machine learning: Basic architecture of the learning simulator

-We now describe the basic elements of the learning simulator.
+We then describe the basic elements of the learning simulator in figure~\ref{fig:qlem}.
 The simulator consists of two internal parts.
 One is the learning-system which is supposed to eventually perform a quantum algorithm, and the other is the feedback-system responsible for teaching the former.
 The learning-system consists of the standard {\em quantum} information-processing devices: Preparation $P$ to prepare a pure quantum state, operation $U$ to perform an unitary operation, and measurement $M$.
+Here, the chosen quantum oracle is involved in $U$.
 On the other hand, the feedback-system is {\em classical} as it is easier and less expensive to realize in practice.
 Furthermore, by employing the classical feedback, we can use a well-known (classical) learning algorithm whose performance has already been proved to be reliable.
 Recently, a scheme for machine learning involving a quantum feedback has been reported \cite{Gammelmark09}, but the usefulness of the quantumness has not been clearly elucidated, even though their results are meaningful in some applications.
 Moreover, it is unclear yet whether any classical feedback is applicable to the quantum algorithm design.
 Consequently, it is preferred to use the classical feedback in this work.
-In the sense, this simulator is a {\em quantum-classical hybrid}.
+In the sense, our simulator is a {\em quantum-classical hybrid}.
 The feedback-system is equipped with a main feedback device $F$ which involves the classical memory ${\cal S}$ and the learning algorithm ${\cal A}$. ${\cal S}$ records the control parameters of $U$ and measurement results of $M$. ${\cal A}$ corresponds to a series of rules for updating $U$.
-In figure~$\ref{fig:qlem}$, the schematic diagram of the learning simulator is presented.

-We briefly illustrate how such a simulator performs the learning.
-To begin, provide a set of $K$ input-target pairs,
+We illustrate how our simulator performs the learning.
+Let us start with the set of $K$ input-target pairs communicated from the supervisor: